agardnerIT/site/_posts/2022/2022-05-23-cloud-events-eat-the-world.md

 YAML and JSON have won the war for data exchange formats, but we still haven't standardised on *what* we say to each other.
 [CloudEvents](https://cloudevents.io) solve that problem.

-# What Is Said not How It Is Said
+# What Is Said, Not How It Is Said

 Sending messages between tools using JSON is almost standard practice by now.
-But that is only one half of the equation.
+But that is only half the equation.
 Take these two JSON documents.
-Each document contains the same information, they *say* the same thing, but in entirely different ways.
+Each document contains the same information, they **say** the same thing, but in entirely different ways.

+Document 1:
 ```
 {
   "generator": "vendor A",